-Jump cuts occur when a portion of footage is cut making the video squashed together.
-This may be as a result of mistake in the footage leading to a cut off that makes the remaining two parts squashed and creates a very visible jump in the flow of the film.
-Ghost frames on the other hand is when two footages are joined together with a transition effect that reveals some set of unwanted frames in the process of transitioning to the desired frames.
+Jump cuts occur when a portion of the footage is cut making the video squashed together.
+This may be as a result of a mistake in the footage leading to a cut off that makes the remaining two parts squashed and creates a very visible jump in the flow of the film.
+Ghost frames, on the other hand, is when two footages are joined together with a transition effect that reveals some set of unwanted frames in the process of transitioning to the desired frames.
 Jump cuts usually happen in video edits of interviews and talk shows.
-This can however be remedied by expert cameramen, then syncing the footage with a cut away shot .
+This can, however, be remedied by expert cameramen, then syncing the footage with a cutaway shot.

 - Graphics Blunders and stagger-Outs.

-Most amateur video editor used fonts and colors that are gaudy and difficult to read.
+Most amateur video editors used fonts and colors that are gaudy and difficult to read.
 The general rule of “Less is more” applies to the use of effects and titles in video editing.
-Stagger outs are when different portions of the video starts going out at different times towards the end of the footage due to improper syncing on the timeline.
+Stagger outs are when different portions of the video start going out at different times towards the end of the footage due to improper syncing on the timeline.
 This is the most common mistakes made by amateurs in video editing.
-TGC india is a Video Editing Institute in Delhi].
+TGC India is a Video Editing Institute in Delhi.